brianholda/enhance-summon/README.md

 Simple enhancements Davenport University made to Ex Libris's Summon.
 Use as fits your needs.

 ## Instructions
+1. Upload your javascript file to your server
-1. Insert the URL of your javascript code into the [Summon Administration Console - Summon 2.0 External Script](https://customize.summon.serialssolutions.com/settings#Summon20ExternalScript)
+2. Insert the URL of your javascript file into the [Summon Administration Console - Summon 2.0 External Script](https://customize.summon.serialssolutions.com/settings#Summon20ExternalScript)

 Say what the step will be